klinci/test-indosystem/readme.md

 To see the project page:

-1. Open: http://localhost/test-indosystem/public/guest/guest-book for guestbook entry.
+1. Open: 'http://localhost/test-indosystem/public/guest/guest-book' for guestbook entry.

-2. Open: http://localhost/test-indosystem/public/guest/gallery for see all guestbook entries.
+2. Open: 'http://localhost/test-indosystem/public/guest/gallery' for see all guestbook entries.

-3. Do login with admin: admin@admin.com / secret to see the difference with guest.
+3. Do login with admin (username/pass): (admin@admin.com / secret) to see the difference with guest.
 For guest no need to login.